spalshback-banner-core-conservation

 • Internal humidity regulator: by stopping liquid water it regulates the internal humidity, creating a drier, healthier, warmer, more comfortable climate.

 • Improves the performance of thermal insulation by keeping any thermal plaster applied on it dry.
-A dry insulation performs thermally much better than a moist or damp insulation.
+A dry insulation performs much better thermally than a moist or damp insulation.

 Thus, the Rinzaffo MGN plaster is a lime plaster that acts as breathable water and salt filter.
 Due to its small pores it blocks liquid water.
 Due to its open pore structure allows the wall fabric to breathe.
 Having no salt content of its own, it does not introduce salts into the masonry.
 Being waterproof, it becomes impervious to salt penetration and crystallization, resulting in an extremely long service life even in very demanding and damp environments (e.g. basements).